CamzM/ETH-AVAX---CreateandMintToken/README.md

 ## Description
 Instructions: For this project, you will write a smart contract to create your own token and deploy it using HardHat or Remix.
 Once deployed, you should be able to interact with it for your walk-through video.
 From your chosen tool, the contract owner should be able to mint tokens to a provided address and any user should be able to burn and transfer tokens.

-For this project, we will write an ERC20-compliant smart contract to create your own token on a local Hardhat network.
-To get started, we will use the Hardhat boilerplate project that is shown in the Hardhat Website itself, which provides a solid foundation.
-Once you have set up the Hardhat project, you can begin writing your smart contract.
-The contract should be compatible with Remix, allowing easy interaction.
-As the contract owner, you should have the ability to mint tokens to a specified address.
-Additionally, any user should be able to burn and transfer tokens to other addresses.
+This program is an ERC20-compliant smart contract that creates your own token on a local Hardhat network.
+To start, the Hardhat boilerplate project provided on the Hardhat website will serve as a solid foundation.
+Once the Hardhat project is set up, you can begin writing your smart contract.
+The contract should be Remix-compatible to ensure easy interaction.
+Being the contract owner, you will be able to mint tokens to a specified address, while any user can burn and transfer tokens to other addresses.

-This

 ## Getting Started